For questions about the application process or grant requirements, contact your GAP Project Officer.

 C. Detailed Budget

 A detailed budget must be submitted for each year of funding requested.
-EPA has developed a recommended budget template, provided in Attachment E. The GAP grant does not require cost sharing or matching funds.
+See Attachment E for a sample budget template.
+The GAP grant does not require cost sharing or matching funds.

 Indirect Cost Rate